liaowow/nodeJS-training/README.md

 A “runtime” converts code written in a high-level, human-readable, programming language and compiles it down to code the computer can execute.

+## The Node REPL

+`REPL` is a program that loops through 3 different states:
+1. `read` state where the program reads input from a user,
+2. `eval` state where the program evaluates the user’s input, and
+3. `print` state where the program prints out its evaluation to a console.

+Then it `loop`s through these states again.

+When you install Node, it comes with a built-in JavaScript REPL.
+You can access the REPL by typing the command `node` (with nothing after it) into the terminal and hitting `enter`.

 ## Process

 In computer science, a process is the instance of a computer program that is being executed.